SpaceShipChase/SpaceShipChase.github.io/AsperaHighSpeedTransfer/Aspera_High_Speed_Transfer_Server_Fast_Install_Guide_CentOS7_AWS.md

-# Fast and Dirty Aspera High Speed Transer Installation on CentOS7
+# Fast and Dirty Aspera High Speed Transfer Server Installation on CentOS7
 This and other guides avaialbe on my website: https://spaceshipchase.github.io/